 Dr. Bermudes went on to hold professorships and clinical appointments at the University of Cincinnati and University of California, Davis, where he treated patients and served as medical director, taught and supervised residents, and lectured on topics from homelessness and mental health to co-occurring mental and physical illnesses.
 He has also served as attending physician at hospitals in the Sacramento area.

 Dr. Bermudes is a founding member of the Clinical TMS Society.
 He chaired the group first annual meeting in 2013 and was elected as its president in 2015, serving for two years.
 He currently serves on the Board of Directors.

-Through his career Dr. Bermudes has researched as well as edited and authored articles on cognitive therapy techniques, the metabolic syndrome, and medication-associated obesity.
-He is editor of and contributor to Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practitioners, which will be published by the APA in 2017.
+Through his career, Dr. Bermudes has researched as well as edited and authored articles on cognitive therapy techniques, the metabolic syndrome, and medication-associated obesity.
+He is editor of and contributor to Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practitioners, published by the APA in 2017.

 Bergeron, S. and Bermudes, R. (2017).
 Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice.
 In Bermudes, R., Lanocha, K., Janicak, P.G.
 (Eds.).
 Nonpharmacological Interventions and TMS Therapy: Neurological and Clinical Rationale for a Multimodal Approach (pp. 13-28).
 American Psychiatric Press Inc., Arlington, VA.

 Xiong GL, Iosif AM, Bermudes RA, McCarron RM, Hales RE.
 Preventative

 medical services use among community mental health patients with severe mental illness; the influence of gender and insurance coverage.
 Prim Care Companion J Clin Psychiatry 2010 12(5).